Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### `505` Adjust Lighting
 - Adjust specific lighting configs
     - Set R/G/B to `-1` will keep the previous value
+    - For more detailed info, check the sheet below
+        - Technos stands for units, aircraft, infantries and the buildings, `CustomPalettes` only includes vanilla YR LightConverts, no Ares CustomPalette is supported

 In `mycampaign.map`:
 ```ini